wp-plugins/flyzoo/readme.txt

 All you need to chat on your website!
 Help your customers with live support chat, engage your community in group chats and private conversations.

-Start your 14-day free trial now!
+Start your 14-day free trial now.

 ####Chat Features####

 * **Group Chat**: full featured group chats with avatars, emoticons, moderation, image and video with preview

-* **Embeddable Group Chat**: place a group chat into your layout to improve user engagement!
-(PRO Plan)
+* **Embeddable Group Chat**: embed a chat into your layout to improve user engagement (PRO Plan)

-* **Private Chat**: allow users to interact in private chat conversations and boost community engagement!
+* **Private Chat**: allow users to interact in private chat conversations and boost community engagement

 * **Live Support Chat**: customize online/offline greeting messages.
 Support requests are automatically routed to the first available operator